g4v4g4i/ArgABM/README.md

 Here the kind of collaborative network is set to researchers that start on the same theory (on) or randomly chosen researchers (off)

+#### deceptive-groups

+* type: slider

+The number of collaborative-groups that consist of deceptive agent, these agents do not share the attacks to their current theory.
+Agents from all other groups (the reliable agents) share all information about the current theory.

-#### social-actions
+#### group-distribution

-* type: chooser
+* type: switch

-Here the behavior of the researchers that communicate with researchers outside their own can be set: "reliable" is the setting where they share all information about the current theory: including attacks; "biased" researchers do not share the attacks to their current theory
+If turned on: the deceptive agents form collaborative groups with other deceptive agents.
+If turned off, the deceptive agents are randomly distributed over the different collaborative groups.

 #### network-structure